 Under former President Biden’s Department of Labor, a rule went into effect that wreaked havoc on independent business owners and freelancers throughout the US.

-The current Labor Secretary nominee Lori Chavez-DeRemer has a concerning track record when it comes to independent workers.
-When she was in Congress, she voted in favor of the Protecting the Right to Organize Act, a controversial bill that included a provision to reclassify hundreds of thousands of freelancers as W-2 employees.
+President Trump’s Labor Secretary Lori Chavez-DeRemer has a concerning track record when it comes to independent workers.
+When she was in Congress, she voted in favor of the Protecting the Right to Organize Act, a controversial bill that included a provision to reclassify hundreds of thousands of freelancers as W-2 employees based on the ABC test.

 California’s Cautionary Tale

-When the state passed a controversial law known as AB 5, hundreds of thousands of independent business owners and freelancers across the state lost their livelihoods.
+When California passed a controversial law known as AB 5—which utilized the ABC test—hundreds of thousands of independent business owners and freelancers across the state lost their livelihoods.

 One group of freelance writers and editors sued the DOL over the rule, saying they “fear that they will lose business due to uncertainty or fear of liability risks.”